Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Introduction

 \subsection{Organization}

 In Section \ref{main:results:sec}, we begin by introducing a variational quantity from \citet{chatterjee2014new} related to the least squares error.
 We use the relationship between the two to then derive bounds on the worst case LSE error.
 We then characterize a sufficient condition for the LSE to be minimax optimal.
 Then we derive numerous other variational formulas that let us bound the worst case LSE rate.
-Section \ref{subsection:algorithm_proofs} develops two theoretical algorithms that aim to find this worst case LSE rate provided the set $K$ is bounded, using some of the variational quantities we defined.

-Section \ref{section:examples} is split into two parts.
+Section \ref{section:LSE:examples} is split into two parts.
 First, we illustrate numerous examples where the LSE is minimax optimal, or nearly so.
 This includes isotonic regression in both univariate and multivariate settings, hyper-rectangles, subspaces, and $\ell_p$ balls for $p\in\{1,2\}$.
 We then show examples where the LSE is suboptimal, including pyramids, multivariate isotonic regression when the noise is too large, solids of revolution, ellipsoids, and $\ell_p$ balls for $p\in(1,2)$.